RS485/LogisticsPipes/BUILDING.md

 3. Having [Lombok](http://projectlombok.org/) installed with your IDE (in IntelliJ IDEA there is a plugin for Lombok which requires annotation processing to be enabled)
+4. Having Java JDK 8, newer versions are not supported.
-4. Matrix/Discord wouldn't be bad if you want to communicate with other contributors and us.
+5. [Discord](https://discord.gg/6vPP3A8) wouldn't be bad if you want to communicate with other contributors and us.